 You can also simply enjoy this as a smoothie if you are looking to reduce the carbohydrate count

 If you liked this, then take a look at these other delicious and nutritious recipes that are blood sugar-friendly and beneficial for diabetes management

 The Berry Smoothie Bowl with Oats is nutrient-rich, high in fibre and protein.
 The combination of all these factors makes it a great option for breakfast, particularly over the high sugar cereals.

 Whilst the overall carb count may seem high, it is relatively low GI which should help with managing blood sugar levels.
-However, if you were looking to reduce the carb count you could replace half the oats for chia seeds.
+However, if you were looking to reduce the carb count you could replace half the oats with chia seeds.

 If you enjoyed this article then leave a star rating and comment below.
 I would love to hear from you!

 Don’t forget you can also FOLLOW ME on Instagram, Facebook and Pinterest.
 Click below to connect with me